BA in Psychology

 View a complete list of PSY Course offerings

 The Psychology BA is a liberal arts-focused degree program that includes a breadth of coursework within the discipline of psychology.
-Psychology examines human behavior through environmental, genetic, physiological, and social determinants and correlates.
+Psychology examines human behavior through environmental, genetic, physiological, and social determinants.
 We deliver a strong general background in psychology and an ability to think clearly and critically in different settings.
 A degree in psychology will prepare you for a wide variety of careers and graduate studies, including work in counseling/therapy, business, government/law, and education.

 The BA degree requires students to complete four semesters of foreign language study.
 The language curriculum complements students' interests in cross-cultural studies, contributes to the development of a global worldview, and facilitates study abroad experiences.

 Psychology BA majors may select between three capstone experiences:

 - Capstone in Psychology: Research Laboratory (PSY 3901W)